panda-re/panda/panda/python/docs/USAGE.md

-# PYPANDA
+# PyPANDA
-PYPANDA is a python interface to PANDA.
-With PYPANDA, you can quickly develop plugins to analyze behavior of a running system, record a system and analyze replays, or do nearly anything you can do using PANDA's C/C++ APIs.
+PyPANDA is a python interface to PANDA.
+With PyPANDA, you can quickly develop plugins to analyze behavior of a running system, record a system and analyze replays, or do nearly anything you can do using PANDA's C/C++ APIs.

 ## Installation
-1. Follow instructions to build PANDA or run `scripts/panda/install_ubuntu.sh`.
+1. Follow instructions to build PANDA using build.sh with the `--python` flag or run `scripts/panda/install_ubuntu.sh`.
-2. `cd` into `panda/python/core` and run `python3 setup.py install` (possibly in a virtual environment).
-This will install the `panda` python package to your system.

 ## Example program
 This program counts the number of basic blocks executed while running `uname -a` inside a 32-bit guest.